 Coordination: Frédéric Pohl

-Methodology, art history, aesthetics, and the English language are taught in the form of seminars.
-The capacity for analysis and the mastery of communication tools (oral and written) thus reinforce the projects.
-The practical and technical studios, personal work in the studio, workshops and external training in collaboration with the school’s partners contribute to the evolution of know-how and the development of critical thinking.
-The student appropriates the tools adapted to his work and, if necessary, invents new ones.
+Methodology, art history, aesthetics, and English language are taught in seminars.
+The ability to analyse and master communication tools (oral and written) thus reinforce the projects.
+The practical and technical studios, personal work in the workshops and the external internship in collaboration with the school’s partners contribute to the evolution of know-how and the development of critical thinking.

 Coordination: Laurent P. Berger

-Conclusion of the programme phase leading to the National Art Diploma (DNA), option art & scenography, the 3rd year aims at deepening the theoretical and practical knowledge that enriches the student’s project.
-Immersed in the doing and forged by analysis, a personal expression becomes clearer.
+The 3rd year concludes the programme phase leading to the National Art Diploma (DNA), art and scenography option, and aims to deepen the theoretical and practical knowledge that enriches the student’s project.
+Immersed in the making and forged by analysis, a personal expression becomes clear.